Ultimate Guide to Buying a Vacation Condo or Second Home in Miami

 Condo-Hotel Pros

 • Benefit from a known brand.
-One of the biggest advantages that attracts investors to condo-hotels is that they get to indirectly own a piece of a prestigious luxury brand (think Ritz Carlton, W Hotel, etc), or at minimum have a hotel management company take care of the marketing and leasing of your property.
+One of the biggest advantages that attracts investors to condo-hotels is that they get to indirectly own a piece of a prestigious luxury brand (think Ritz Carlton, W Hotel, etc.), or at minimum have a hotel management company take care of the marketing and leasing of your property.

 • Enjoy hotel services.
 You get to own a full-service vacation home with unparalleled hotel services and amenities like a spa, fine dining, lounge, business center, housekeeping, room service, special events, etc.

 • Subsidize your lifestyle.
 You are able to offset your lifestyle cost of having a second home in a headache-free way by enrolling in the hotel’s rental program.
 This offers you the benefit of leaving the marketing, promotion, reservations and management of the property up to the hotel management.
 The management company takes care of upkeep, maintenance and interaction with the renters.
 And, in case you need to use your condo, simply make sure to call ahead of the notice window, and your suite will be reserved for you.
-Most properties prescribe a 7-day notice to reserve the your residence, as long as it is not already reserved by a hotel guest.
+Most properties prescribe a 7-day notice to reserve the residence, as long as it is not already reserved by a hotel guest.

 Condo-Hotel Cons

 • Less lending options.
-Loan rates and down payment requirements tend to be higher for such properties, since few lenders agree to fund condo-hotels.
+Loan rates and down payment requirements tend to be higher for such properties since few lenders agree to fund condo-hotels.

 • Bowing to blackout dates.
-If you enroll in the hotel program (which is not obligatory) you tend to lose a bit of control over when, how much and how often your vacation condo gets rented.
+If you enroll in the hotel program (which is not obligatory) you tend to lose a bit of control over when, how much, and how often your vacation condo gets rented.
 Most hotels restrict the total number of days you can spend on your property and have blackout dates where you will not be able to use your residence.

 • Significant Management Fees.
 If enrolled in the hotel’s rental program, you can end up paying as much as half (or more) of the revenue earned on your condo.